MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 ### Pull-distribution point
 When you choose **Enable this distribution point to pull content from other distribution points**, you change the behavior of how that computer obtains the content that you distribute to the distribution point.
 It becomes a pull-distribution point.

-For each pull-distribution point you configure, you must specify one or more source distribution points from which the pull-distribution point obtains the content:
+For each pull-distribution point that you configure, you must specify one or more source distribution points from which the pull-distribution point obtains the content:

 -   Choose **Add**, and then select one or more of the available distribution points to be source distribution points.